 If you are sending an email with an attachment here are the steps you should follow;

-There you have it, 20+ email etiquettes that every professional should know.
+There you have it, 20+ email etiquette that every professional should know.

 Editor’s Recommendation